Tips for Writing a Solid Article

 • Have at least three interviews (one preferably from a faculty or staff member or another expert).
 Contact the most central person to the story first.
 You may not interview friends for any story unless you check with an editor first.

-• Have completely cited sources, including the full name, major and class of the person.
-(For example: John Doe, a senior chemistry major, said…) The attribution should usually follow the first sentence of the quote.
+• Have completely cited sources, including the full name and class of the person.
+(For example: senior John Doe said…) The attribution should usually follow the first sentence of the quote.

 • Use short paragraphs.
 In newswriting, a typical paragraph is only 1-2 sentences.